chrissarmstrong/seeking-manifold/content/Sabbatical Activities.md

 ### Deck reno

 I spent sabbatical time working on my deck, so I get to [[Deck Renovation!|talk about it here]] :)

+[^1]: This is a wonderful phrase that—as far as I can tell—can be attributed to Karl Friston (in the context of his Free Energy Principle).
+I take it to mean *active exploration that an organism undertakes in an attempt to resolve uncertainty and disclose the structure of the world*.